samuraininja84/WorldShaper/README.md

 # World Shaper
-- World Shaper is a tool that allows you to create and edit passages for a player to travel through.
+- A tool that allows you to create and edit passages for a player to travel through.
-- Dependancies: Demigiant: DoTween & Eflatun.SceneReference: git+https://github.com/starikcetin/Eflatun.SceneReference.git#4.1.1
+- Dependencies: Demigiant: DoTween & Eflatun.SceneReference: git+https://github.com/starikcetin/Eflatun.SceneReference.git#4.1.1

 - Editor Set-Up:
 	- To use World Shaper, you must first create an area handle.
-	- This is a scriptable object that contains all the information about the area you are creating.
+		- This scriptable-object contains all the information about the area you are creating.
-	- You can create an area handle by right clicking in the project window and selecting Create > World Shaper > New Area Handle.
+	- You can create an area handle by right-clicking in the project window and selecting Create > World Shaper > New Area Handle.
-		- Currently, for the system to work, you must have at least two area handles in the project and all area handles must have "_Handle" at the end of their name.
+		- Currently, for the system to work, you must have at least two area handles in the project, and all area handles must have "_Handle" at the end of their names.
 		- This is a temporary limitation that will be removed in the future.
 	- Once you have created an area handle, you must assign a scene to it.
-		- This is the scene that the player will be taken to when they enter the area.
+		- This is the scene the player will be taken to when they enter the area.
 	- Next, you must create a connection.
-		- This is a sub-asset, scriptable object that contains all the information about the connection between two areas.
+		- This sub-asset, scriptable-object, contains all the information about the connection between two areas.
-		- You can create a connection by right clicking on the area handle and selecting Create > World Shaper > New Connection.
+		- You can create a connection by right-clicking on the area handle and selecting Create > World Shaper > New Connection.
 		- You can also create a connection by pressing the "Add Connection" button in the Area Handle Inspector.
 	- Once you have created a connection, you must assign the connected scene to it.
-		- This is the area that the player will be taken to when they travel through the connection.
+		- This is the area the player will be taken to when traveling through the connection.
-	- Next, you must choose the passage where the player will come out of when they player enter the area from the passage dropdown.
+	- Next, you must choose the passage where the player will exit when they enter the area from the passage dropdown.
 		- The connected area handle must have at least one connection for the dropdown to be populated.
-	- After you've done that for all of the areas you want to connect, we can move on to the next step.
+	- After you've done that for all of the areas you want to connect, we can proceed to the next step.
 - Scene Set-Up:
 	- World Shaper is dependent on the Transistor script.
 		- Transistor is a script that handles the loading and unloading of scenes.
 		- You can find a prefab for Transistor in the World Shaper / Resources / Prefabs folder.
 		- You must have the Transistor script in your scene for the World Shaper system to work.
-	- Each scene that you want a passage to connect to must have game objects with the Passage script attached in it.
+	- Each scene to which you want a passage to connect must have game objects with the Passage script attached.
-		- The Passage script is a component that contains the information about the connection between two areas.
+		- The Passage script is a component that contains information about the connection between two areas.
 		- There is a prefab for passages that you can find in the World Shaper / Resources / Prefabs folder.
-	- Drag the prefab into the scene and position it where you want the player to come out of when they enter the area.
+	- Drag the prefab into the scene and position it where you want the player to exit when they enter the area.
 	- Assign the connected area handle to the passage and set the end passage to the passage you want the player to come out of after then exit the area.

 - Notes: